 - Mailgun as a mail delivery service.

-- Amazon S3 as a storage for daily incremental backups.
+- Amazon S3 as storage for daily incremental backups.

-Such kinds of decision are very important because now we have a construction site for our project.
+Such kinds of decision are significant because now we have a construction site for our project.
 Of course, different starting conditions produce different decisions.
-And you need a high-class specialist for that.
+Also, you need a high-class specialist for that.
 The next piece of decisions is a list of rules and standards which every developer in the team must follow.
 There are two pieces:

 - Internal standards of coding and deployment.

-The first decision which should be made is a list of accepted technologies.
+The first decision should be a list of accepted technologies.
 For example: